Nicki Minaj: 2012–2013: Pink Friday: Roman Reloaded and American Idol

-"Starships" was released in February 2012 as the lead single from Minaj's forthcoming second album Pink Friday: Roman Reloaded.
-The song reached number five on the U.S. Billboard Hot 100, and went on to become the fifth best-selling single of 2012.
+"Starships" was released in February 2012 as the lead single from Minaj's forthcoming second album, Pink Friday: Roman Reloaded.
+The song reached number five on the US Billboard Hot 100, was the fifth best-selling single of 2012, and was certified diamond by the RIAA in November 2024, for moving over ten million units in the US.
 Her crossover into pop music was criticized by some, despite her commercial success.
 Follow-up singles "Beez in the Trap" featuring 2 Chainz and "Right by My Side" featuring Chris Brown were released shortly after.

 Pink Friday: Roman Reloaded was eventually released on April 2, 2012, two months later than initially planned.
-The album was preceded by the promotional singles "Roman in Moscow" and "Stupid Hoe".
-The album debuted at number one on the Billboard 200, with first-week sales of 253,000 copies, and was certified platinum by the RIAA in June 2012.
+It was preceded by the promotional singles "Roman in Moscow" and "Stupid Hoe".
+The latter song was viewed by critics as a diss aimed at Lil' Kim, following her previous attacks on Minaj.
+The album debuted at number one on the Billboard 200, with first-week sales of 253,000 copies, and was certified four-times platinum by the RIAA in November 2024, becoming Minaj's highest-certified album yet.
 However, the mix of hip-hop songs and mainstream pop material received mixed reviews.
 "Pound the Alarm" and "Va Va Voom" were later released as the final singles from the album.
 Minaj along with fellow rapper M.I.A. joined Madonna to perform the single, "Give Me All Your Luvin" during the Super Bowl XLVI halftime show on February 6, 2012.
 Minaj was the first solo female rapper to perform at the Grammy Awards, performing "Roman Holiday" during the 2012 ceremony on February 12.
 Her exorcism-themed performance was controversial, with the American Catholic League and its president criticizing her performance.